Nice to meet you.

 What I dislike about Gemini Code Assist:

-• One of my biggest frustrations is that Gemini sometimes over-engineers simple solutions.
+• One of my biggest concerns is that Gemini sometimes over-engineers simple solutions.
 Instead of providing a straightforward loop or function, it might suggest an unnecessarily modularized or abstracted approach.

 • While Gemini Code Assist works great for smaller scripts, I’ve found that it struggles to maintain context in larger projects.
 It doesn’t always recognize dependencies between files or understand how different components interact.